FudanDISC/ReForm-Eval/README.md

 - **Unification**: Multi-modal benchmark datasets are re-formulated as **multiple-choice problems** or specialized **text generation problems**.
 Additionally, **generation-based black-box** and **likelihood-based white-box approaches** are implemented for evaluation.

 The unified formulation enables universal and comprehensive evaluation.
 For each formulation, we design a consistent and reliable evaluation method.
-As mentioned in (Fu et al., 2023), current LVLMs may struggle to follow multiple-choice instructions, we propose both black-box and white-box approaches to assist:
+As mentioned in ([Fu et al., 2023](https://arxiv.org/abs/2306.13394)), current LVLMs may struggle to follow multiple-choice instructions, we propose both black-box and white-box approaches to assist:

 (1) Guiding LVLMs to output in desired formats through in-context learning;

 (2) Directly calculating the generation probability for options and selecting the one with the highest value.

-Considering the sensitivity of LVLMs to the input prompts (Zeng et al., 2023), we additionally design an instability-aware evaluation strategy and introduce a metric to characterize such instability.
+Considering the sensitivity of LVLMs to the input prompts ([Zeng et al., 2023](https://arxiv.org/abs/2307.02469)), we additionally design an instability-aware evaluation strategy and introduce a metric to characterize such instability.

 **ReForm-Eval serves as a reliable tool for quantitative analysis of LVLMs, aiding in the research and development of LVLMs.🔧🔧🔧**

 ## 📣 Update
+**If you have any questions, please send us an email or leave a github issue!**
+**`Email:yewang22@m.fudan.edu.cn`**

 - **[2023-10]** We released a version of the original paper containing 16 models and 61 reformulated datasets!

 ## 📖 Contents